tinesoft/nxrocks/packages/nx-flutter/README.md

 | `symbolize`    | _see `flutter help symbolize`_  | Symbolize a stack trace from an AOT-compiled Flutter app |
 | `test`         | _see `flutter help test`_       | Run Flutter unit tests for the current project |

-<sup>1</sup> : *Actual builders in your `workspace.json` will depend on the type of `flutter` project (`template`), target `platforms` that you choose to generate.*
+<sup>1</sup> : *Actual executors in your `workspace.json` will depend on the type of `flutter` project (`template`), target `platforms` that you choose to generate.*

-Each builder is based on an original project-level `flutter` command.
-The name is just **camelcased** to match builders' naming conventions.
+Each executor is based on an original project-level `flutter` command.
+The name is just **camelcased** to match executors' naming conventions.
-Besides, the arguments accepted by each builder, are the same as the original `flutter` command they are based upon, encapsulated under a generic `--args='...'` option.
+Besides, the arguments accepted by each executor, are the same as the original `flutter` command they are based upon, encapsulated under a generic `--args='...'` option.

 For example: